genomika/summercourse/Course_Materials/alignment/Tutorial.md

 # Preliminaries

-In this hands-on will learn how to align DNA and RNA-seq data with most widely used software today.
-Building a whole genome index requires a lot of RAM memory and almost one hour in a typical workstation, for this reason **in this tutorial we will work with chromosome 21** to speed up the exercises.
+In this hands-on will learn how to align DNAseq data with most widely used software today.
+Building a whole genome index requires a lot of RAM memory and almost one hour in a typical workstation, for this reason **in this tutorial we will work with targeted panel of genes data** to speed up the exercises.
 The same steps would be done for a whole genome alignment.
-Two different datasets, high and low quality have been simulated for DNA, high quality contains 0.1% of mutations and low quality contains 1%.
-For RNA-seq a 100bp and 150bp datasets have been simulated.

-### NGS aligners used:
+### NGS aligners discussed:

 - [BWA] : BWA is a software package for mapping **DNA** low-divergent sequences against a large reference genome, such as the human genome.
-- [HPG Aligner] : HPG Aligner is a new NGS aligner for mapping both **DNA Genomic** and **RNA-seq** data against a large reference genome.
-It's has been designed for having a high sensitivity and performance.
 - [Bowtie2] : *Bowtie 2* is an ultrafast and memory-efficient tool for aligning **DNA** sequencing reads to long reference sequences.
-- [TopHat2] : *TopHat* is a fast splice junction mapper for RNA-Seq reads.
-It aligns **RNA-Seq** reads to mammalian-sized genomes using the ultra high-throughput short read aligner Bowtie, and then analyzes the mapping results to identify splice junctions between exons.
-- [STAR] : *STAR* aligns **RNA-seq** reads to a reference genome using uncompressed suffix arrays.

 ### Other software used in this hands-on:
 - [SAMTools] : SAM Tools **provide various utilities** for manipulating alignments in the SAM format, including sorting, merging, indexing and generating alignments in a per-position format.
-- [dwgsim] (optional): dwgsim can perform whole **genome simulation**.
-- [BEERS] (optional): BEERS is a **simulation engine** for generating **RNA-Seq** data.
+- [Picard] : Piccard Tools **provide various utilities** for handling alignments in the SAM and BAM format, including sorting, merging, indexing and generating alignments in a per-position format.

 ### File formats explored: